lordelph/2600intro/README.md

 What we're going to do is make the background, or playfield, display this:

 ![screenshot](syncherts/syncherts.png)

+All the code is in the syncherts folder of this repository.

 Our starting point will be the excellent template in [Kirk Israel's tutorial](http://www.atariage.com/2600/programming/2600_101/index.html).